 Why am I so miserable and insecure?
 Why does every relationship end this way?”
 Then came a soft tugging upon my heart.
 Suddenly, I somehow knew that my life did not need to be this way and that God had something better for me.

-You must let me become the center of your existence.
+You must let me become the centre of your existence.
 You must let me have total control of your love life, and every other area of your life as well.
 The thought of giving God complete control of my life, especially my love life, was a bit daunting.
-I didn’t really mind obeying certain Christian guidelines for courtship, as long as I could still be in charge and write the story myself but… letting go of my right to make all my own decisions about relationships?
-I just wasn’t sure I was ready to give God that much control.
+I didn’t really mind obeying certain Christian guidelines for courtship, as long as I could still be in charge and write the love story myself but… letting go of my right to make all my own decisions about relationships?
+I just wasn’t sure I was ready to give God that much control to write my love story.
 God was asking me to trust Him—fully, completely, and wholeheartedly.

 He was asking me to allow Him to script my love story.
 But what if He let me down?
 Even though my Sunday school upbringing had taught me that God loved me, inwardly I always suspected that maybe He was more interested in making me miserable than in blessing me.